-My teaching philosophy has been influenced by 13 years of diverse teaching experiences at multiple institutions, including but not limited to: Computers in Chemistry (SJSU), undergraduate physical chemistry (SJSU), technical communication for chemistry majors (SJSU), graduate Intro to Computational Chemistry (SJSU), all 3 levels of undergraduate physical chemistry offered at UC Irvine (quantum mechanics, kinetics/thermo/stat. mech., and applications in spectroscopy), graduate thermodynamics and statistical mechanics, computational chemistry, general chemistry, and organic chemistry.
+My teaching philosophy has been influenced by a wide variety of diverse teaching experiences at multiple institutions, including but not limited to: Computers in Chemistry (SJSU), undergraduate physical chemistry (SJSU), technical communication for chemistry majors (SJSU), graduate Intro to Computational Chemistry (SJSU), all 3 levels of undergraduate physical chemistry offered at UC Irvine (quantum mechanics, kinetics/thermo/stat. mech., and applications in spectroscopy), graduate thermodynamics and statistical mechanics, computational chemistry, general chemistry, and organic chemistry.
 I have served as the math professor for the St. Thomas of Villanova Scholars (STOVS) program, a summer bridge program at Villanova University.
 Additionally, I have some less conventional teaching experience, such as working as a high school physics teacher, a guitar instructor, and even as host/writer/co-creator of an educational web series called Shredded Science.
 All of these experiences have contributed to the formation of my teaching philosophy, but my teaching philosophy has not only been shaped by experience.
 It has also been shaped by the formal training in practicing student-centered inclusive pedagogy that I received as a UC Irvine Pedagogical Fellow.
 The program consisted of a full year of graduate coursework in advanced pedagogy, as well as designing and leading training sessions for two incoming classes of chemistry graduate students, in preparation for their role as teaching assistants.
 The pedagogy courses were focused on the implementation of active learning models of education in the classroom, and building student-centered curricula around student learning outcomes.